Characteristics of a Palm Tree

 READ MORE>

-Quick Recap of Palm Tree Characteristics
+Quick Recap: the Characteristics of a Palm Tree

 See some interesting palm stuff